What is Return on Assets (ROA)?

 Return on Assets of General Motors (5.21%) is greater than that of Ford (3.40%) for FY2016.
 What does it mean?
 It relates to the firm’s earnings to all capital invested in the business.
 In this article, we will discuss Return on Assets in detail.

-Trying to understand how much revenue one firm would earn by employing its assets is not a good measure.
-So there should be something that is more refined.
+Understanding how much revenue one firm would earn by employing its assets is not a good measure.
+So there should be something more refined.
 And the refinement has been done in Return on Assets ratio.

-However, when we look at the Return on Assets Ratio of Box Inc, we note that it has been negative all the way.
-This implies that the company is unable to generate returns with respect to its deployed capital.
+However, when we look at the Return on Assets Ratio of Box Inc, we note that it has been negative.
+It implies that the company cannot generate returns concerning its deployed capital.